Drenight/MIT6.824/RAFT_notes.md

 2. leader issues AppendEntries RPCs in parallel to each of the other servers to replicate the entry
 3. **after entry safely replicated**, leader applies the entry to its state machine, return result to client
 4. if followers crash or run slowly, or network lost, leader retries **indefinitely**, may be even after it responds to client, until all followers store all log entries
+   - [ ] as shown in 5.4 figure8, once chosen be leader again it will try step2, after it crash???

 - each log has a term number and log index, which is used to detect inconsistencies between logs, (x<-0, y<-1 can be in the same term cause performd in the same term, and different index)

-> committed entry: leader decides it's safe to apply to state machines, durable, will be executed by all available state machines, once the leader replicated it on a majority of servers
+> committed entry: leader decides it's safe to apply to state machines, durable, will be executed by all available state machines, once the leader replicated it on a majority of servers (why only need half?
+Once committed successfully, later leader will among these majority, those in minority wont get vote because vote comparing in 5.4.1)

   - leader keeps track of the highest index it knows to be committed, and will include that index in future AppendEntries RPCs & heartbeat
     - once followers learns a log entry is committed, it apply to its local

-if two entries in different logs have the same index and term, then they
+**Log Matching Property**: if two entries in different logs have the same index and term, then they
   1. store the same command
       - leader create max one entry with one given log index in one given term
   2. the logs are identical in all preceding entries
       - consistency check: leader send AERPC with fore index&term in its log, follower refuse if dont match

 > To bring a follower’s log into consistency with its own, the leader must find the latest log entry where the two